DexSinGrasp: Learning a Unified Policy for Dexterous Object Singulation and Grasping in Densely Cluttered Environments: Conclusion

 \subsection{Unifying Dexterous Object Singulation and Grasping}

-Training a policy for dexterous grasping from scratch in cluttered environments poses significant challenges due to the high-dimensional action space and complex contact interactions.
-The naive approach is to directly train a policy that only rewards successful grasps in cluttered environments.
-However, this often struggles with sample efficiency, as the policy simultaneously learns to singulate and grasp effectively.
-Another alternative is a two-stage method, where a singulation policy is trained separately to first singulate the object before a grasping policy is trained.
-However, this approach is inefficient in execution, as it fails to fully exploit the synergy between singulation and grasping, leading to longer task completion time and suboptimal transitions between the two stages.
+Training a policy for dexterous grasping from scratch in SNCs poses significant challenges due to the high-dimensional action space and complex contact interactions.
+A naive approach trains a policy with rewards only for successful grasps in SNCs, but this suffers from low sample efficiency due to the need to learn singulation and grasping simultaneously.
+Alternatively, a two-stage method trains separate policies for singulation and grasping, but it leads to longer execution times and suboptimal transitions, as it fails to leverage their synergy.

 To address these issues, we propose a unified reward design that seamlessly integrates dexterous object singulation and grasping into a single learning objective.
 The piece-wise reward function is defined as